Shakespeare Unlimited: Episode 54

 BOGAEV: Is that how you came to Shakespeare?

-COBB: That’s how I came to Shakespeare, because I was not allowed to do that as a young black man.
+COBB: That’s how I came to Shakespeare, because I was not allowed to do that as a young Black man.
 I couldn’t open my mouth and say whatever’s on my mind, because the sound of it.

-You know, I was in the studio with a producer friend of mine here in LA a couple days ago, who is another black man.
+You know, I was in the studio with a producer friend of mine here in LA a couple days ago, who is another Black man.
 And we had to stop and laugh.
-We were talking about something that was sort of exciting us both, and we were throwing this energy back: "Here’s what we’re going to do, and I tell you, this is some [BEEP] right here, and you know?"
+We were talking about something that was sort of exciting us both, and we were throwing this energy back: "Here’s what we’re going to do, and I tell you, this is some [expletive] right here, and you know?"

 And we had to stop and laugh, because you know, a fly on the wall, you know, if this was a white guy over here, he wouldn’t get this.
 You know?
 He couldn’t hear, he couldn’t take this in.
 The experience always is, as I said, mamas teach their sons, "You don’t do that unless you’re home."

 COBB: And so I stumble upon, I’m an English major in a community college studying classical text, Shakespeare specifically, having a very difficult time lifting this stuff off the page and making sense of it.
 And...

 BOGAEV: Right, it's meant to be seen.

 COBB: It’s meant to be seen.
 And so I begin to see it.
 And I say, "Oh, so if I can just go back and make sense of some of this language, I can open my mouth and all this energy that’s sitting up in there can come out."